peijunz/cache-server/readme-student.md

     } req;
 } req_msg;
 ```
 The only information passed through message queue is shared memory information and path of request.
-It is an one-way message queue sending request from proxy to cache without any response through message queue from cache.
-Important information such as validity of request and length of requested file is sent through data channel---shared memory.
+It is an **one-way** message queue: proxy only send request and cache only accept request.
+Important information such as existence and length of requested file is transfered through data channel---shared memory. `request_cache()` in `handle_with_cache.c` is utility function to send cache request.

-The message queue can be created by either process at its initialization.
-If any process is killed, it will destroy the message queue and the other process will also exit right after any call of `msgrcv` or `msgsnd`.
+The message queue can be created by either process at its initialization by calling `getmsqid()`.
+If any process is killed, it will destroy the message queue by `destroy_msg()` and the other process will also exit right after any call of `msgrcv()` or `msgsnd()`.

+If the `simplecached` process is killed before `webproxy`, it won't exit until the beginning of another request.
+This issue is hard to solve because the handler function is not called until arrival of new request.
+A possible solution may be adding a watchdog thread which regularly check goodness of message queue and determine exit or not.
+In comparison, if webproxy is killed first then `simplecached` will exit instantly.

 ### Data Channel
 The data channel is required to be implemented by shared memory, which is most efficient across IPCs for sending large files.
 As suggested by the original readme file, I create a pool of shared memory descriptors, which are pushed into a queue of free shared memory descriptors.
+To manage resources in this queue, shared memory segments can be allocated by `shm_pop()` and appended/returned by `shm_push()`

 Synchronization is necessary for this queue, because there is data race when different threads are trying to get shared memory at the same time.
 To deal with this problem, I have used a mutex to lock the acess of queue, as well as condition variable `shm_available` to notify new available share memory.

 The head of shared memory are synchronization variables, data length information, and transfer information including file length and read length .
 ```c